AIceste/prime_finder/readme.md

-This is a small program done for school which reads a file describing inclusive range of numbers and output primes in said range, in order.
+This is a small program done for school which reads a file describing inclusive ranges of numbers and output primes in said ranges, in order.

 It could still be enhance a bit, as per the comments.